Mahir Agva

-Mahir Agva (born 26 June 1996) is a Turkish-German professional basketball player for Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).
+Mahir Agva (Ağva; born 26 June 1996) is a Turkish-German professional basketball player for Yukatel Denizli Basket of the Basketbol Süper Ligi (BSL).
 Standing at 6 ft 9 in (2.06 m), he plays at the center position.

 Professional career

 Mahir Agva played basketball professionally in Germany for seven seasons.
 After spending the first years of his career between the ProA and the Basketball Bundesliga, he consistently played in the Basketball Bundesliga for three seasons between 2016 and 2019.
 In these seven years he played for clubs such as Tigers Tübingen, Ehingen Urspring, the Frankfurt Skyliners and the Gießen 46ers.

 Darüşşafaka

-On July 11, 2019, Agva signed with Darüşşafaka of the Basketbol Süper Ligi (BSL).
+On 11 July 2019, Agva signed with Darüşşafaka of the Basketbol Süper Ligi (BSL).

 Pınar Karşıyaka

-On August 20, 2020, Agva signed a two-year deal with Pınar Karşıyaka of the Basketbol Süper Ligi (BSL).
+On 20 August 2020, Agva signed a two-year deal with Pınar Karşıyaka of the Basketbol Süper Ligi (BSL).

 Galatasaray Nef

-On June 26, 2022, he has signed with Galatasaray Nef of the Turkish Basketbol Süper Ligi (BSL).
-On July 11, 2023, a message of thanks was published by Galatasaray Nef and it was announced that the roads were separated.
+On 26 June 2022, he has signed with Galatasaray Nef of the Turkish Basketbol Süper Ligi (BSL).
+On 11 July 2023, a message of thanks was published by Galatasaray Nef and it was announced that the roads were separated.